-A few miles from here, our this year’s crop of Rogue Farms jalapeños is just getting started.
+A few miles from here, this year's crop of Rogue Farms jalapeños is just getting started in the greenhouse.

 Posts from the ‘Jalapenos’ Category

 The harvest of our jalapeño peppers is unlike anything else we grow at Rogue Farms.

 With all of our other ingredients, the entire crop is ripe and ready for picking at the same time.
 We can pick one of our hop varieties in a day.
 Harvesting a field of our malting barley takes a few days, maybe a week if the weather is bad.

 But our peppers?
 They have a mind of their own.

 “To everything there is a season”, the ancient sage teaches us, and at Rogue Farms we’re coming to the end of one season and starting another.